lelonS/online-shopping-api/docs/index.md

 Example-2: `GET http://localhost:3000/api/products?sort=-name`

 You can sort the results by adding a `sort` parameter to the query string.
 The sort parameter should be the name of the field you want to sort by.
 Use a `-` before the field name to sort in descending order.
-You can not sort by fields in populated fields.
-You can only sort by one field at a time.
+You can not sort by nested fields referencing another collection.

 #### Search